32. Quantum physics

 2. Quantum objects exhibit wave-particle duality.

-3. Quantum objects have fundamental limits to the precision that can be obtained when measuring certain quantities, given by the uncertainty principle.
+3. Quantum objects have fundamental limits to the degree of precision that can be obtained when measuring certain quantities, given by the uncertainty principle.

 In the search for the Schrödinger equation, there are certain properties the equation is expected to have.